2019 Mazda3 – Sudden Deceleration from False Brake Activation – Safety Recall 4219L

 There have been reports of module failures that require recovery and in the worst case replacement of the module.
 Because there are multiple steps required to complete this recall, it is recommended to perform the recall repair only on a vehicle scheduled to be delivered.
 Once MNAO concludes the investigation of the module failure, an updated communication will be sent advising to perform the recall repairs without restriction.

 For customers that inquire about this recall and demands a repair prior to launch, dealers can perform the repair.
 If the customer can wait until the official notification in February that would be preferred.
-If the repair is not successful, place the customer in a MCVP, and contact the Mazda Technical Assistance Hotline.
+If the repair is not successful, place the customer in a MCVP, and contact the MazdaeBay Technical Assistance Hotline.

 Owner Notification: